 Top 3 Things You Need to Know If You’re Taking the ABS Qualifying Exam

 - Use two resources to study.
 Continue using the combination of resources you’ve found to be helpful when in training.
 The highest yield will come from answering questions: thus, completing two question banks is a good strategy.
-TrueLearn has a comprehensive question bank dedicated to the QE.
-TrueLearn’s ABS QE SmartBank, in conjunction with SESAP, which was created by the ABS, has guaranteed success for many test-takers.
+TrueLearn has a comprehensive general surgery board review practice questions dedicated to the QE.
+TrueLearn’s SmartBank, in conjunction with SESAP, which was created by the ABS, has guaranteed success for many test-takers.
 Try to answer as many questions as possible!

 - Use the ABSITE taken during your final year as a way to prepare for the QE.
 The easiest way to study for the QE is to study well for the ABSITE, ideally starting two months prior to the ABSITE test date.
 Performance on the ABSITE is a good predictor of performance on the QE.2 Starting preparation two months prior to the QE, especially if fellowship begins August 1, will provide ample time to do well on the test.

 - Time management is key.
 In addition to ensuring proper ABSITE preparation in your final year, start studying for the QE immediately after graduating from residency.
 During this busy transitional time, you may have to juggle relocation, fellowship orientation, and the desire to go on a well-earned vacation.
 Dedicate adequate time for preparation and complete as many questions as possible.